cheneyzhoucheng/network-digital-twin/draft-irtf-nmrg-network-digital-twin-arch.md

 implementation results are analyzed to see if they meet expectations, and any actions are fed back to form a closed loop.
-Twinning management involves various network components (e.g., controller, orchestrator) and domains (security, for example) from end to end, including, but not limited to, the following main technologies:
+Twinning management involves various network components (e.g., controller, orchestrator) and domains (security, for example) from end-to-end, including, but not limited to, the following main technologies:

 *  Orchestration of twins: Manage and organize multiple twin